IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 The Greater Indianapolis Chapter and the Circle City Sound chorus are part of the Cardinal District of the international Barbershop Harmony Society.
 For additional information about our chorus, quartets, or barbershopping in general, contact us at (317) 844-SING, or visit our website.

-Performing Arts: Music, Radio/Television, Spoken Word
+Performing Arts: Music, Radio/Television, Spoken Word; term

 “…they only consume what we put out……” –Tony Styxx